MORRIS & STONE, LLP -- ANTI-SLAPP / DEFAMATION LAWYERS

 Can the patient successfully bring an anti-SLAPP motion?
 Is the doctor’s performance a matter of "public interest"?
 Most courts have found that a doctor’s performance is one of public interest, but some look at the forum and the number of people involved.
 Some hold that the public’s interest in this one doctor is not broad enough to be a matter of public interest, and would deny the anti-SLAPP motion on that basis, never reaching the second prong.
 Others hold that a doctor’s performance, discussed on this website specifically intended to provide a forum for patients to discuss doctors, would constitute a matter of public interest, and would find that defendant has met the first prong, leaving it to plaintiff to prove a likelihood of success.
 On that basis, the fact that the doctor was called a quack would likely be found to be merely colorful hyperbole and not defamatory.

 Same facts, two different results, all based on whether the court found the statements to be a matter of public interest.
-Frankly, the procedural requirements of section 425.16, its interaction with other statutes such as Civil Code 47 (the statute defining what is privileged speech) and the latest definition of "public interest", which changes from week to week, is often far too challenging for a trial court judge to decipher in the limited time he or she has to consider an anti-SLAPP motion.
+Frankly, the procedural requirements of section 425.16, its interaction with other statutes such as Civil Code 47 (the statute defining what is privileged speech) and the latest definition of "public interest", which changes from week to week, are often far too challenging for a trial court judge to decipher in the limited time he or she has to consider an anti-SLAPP motion.

 As you can see, an anti-SLAPP motion can be a costly minefield if the judge fails to fully understand the law.
 If you are going to enter that minefield, you need an attorney who is a recognized expert in this field.
 You need Aaron Morris from Morris & Stone, attorneys whose primary area of practice is defamation (slander and libel) and the accompanying anti-SLAPP motions.

-Call for a free telephone consultation at (714) 954-0700.
+Call Morris & Stone for a free telephone consultation at (714) 954-0700.

 Respected by the Legal Community